What Is a VPN?

 Public WiFi Networks

 Cafés and airports are hotspots for data theft.
-A VPN encrypts your tunnel, making your passwords invisible to hackers.
+A VPN encrypts your connection, making your passwords invisible to hackers.

 Border-Free Travel